dfinger4544/remote-soundboard-api/README.md

 ## Next Steps

-Fix typing for variable containing the :any type:
+Fix the following:

-1. Custom Error class to include statusCode and error list
+1. Custom Error class to include statusCode and error list (remove any type from errors)
-2. Custom request to include userId
+2. Custom request to include userId (remove any time from requests)
+3. Figure out static methods for typescript/sequelize and convert SoundCtrl and gpioCtrl play random to static method